ASOK15429U Å - CANCELLED - Contemporary Economic Sociology

 8. Capitalism and globalization

 9. Culturalization and technologization

 11. Comparing capitalisms: European and Nordic capitalisms.

 After completion students are expected to be able to:

--master the central concepts and principles of the new economic sociology, its main approaches, and recent developments.
+-master the central concepts and principles of economic sociology.

 -Beckert, Jens and Zafirovski, Milan (eds.)
 (2006) International Encyclopedia of Economic Sociology.
 London: Routledge.

 -“Economic Sociology.
 The European Electronic Newsletter” at http://econsoc.mpifg.de/archive